pworre/pongLabGrp4/README.md

 ---

+## Node 1: Atmega 162
+This node is responsible for the game-controller side and the main game-logic.
+It establish **SPI** for the OLED-display, io-controller and for the CAN-controller *MCP2515*.
+We also use UART with RS232.
+An SRAM is connected to the atmega for more storage. **CAN-bus** is used for connection with Node 2.

+## Node 2: Arduinoe Due
+This node is connected to the pong-board and is responsible driving the servo- and DC-motor, and to detect goals when the ball is passing through the line between the IR-emitter and photo-diode.

+---

 ##  Objectives
 - Develop a functional embedded system integrating hardware and software components
 - Implement real-time control and communication